Barsonax/gatsby-blog/content/posts/why-the-scope-of-your-tests-matter/index.md

 1. A FluentValidator that was made specifically for an endpoint.
 2. A Mapper that was made specifically for an endpoint.

 So what's the difference here?
-One thing to realize is that in the first examples the examples were truly generic, they basically define their own behavioral promise and could even be used in a different context as well.
-While the validator and mapper are very specific to an endpoint, they are basically implementation details of that endpoint.
+One thing to realize is that in the first examples the examples were truly generic, they define their own behavioral promise and could even be used in a different context as well.
+While the validator and mapper are very specific to an endpoint, they are implementation details of that endpoint.
 If we swap out FluentValidation for DataAnnotations but keep the behavior of the endpoint the same we wouldn't want to have to modify our tests.
 Why should our validation test care if the validation was implemented using FluentValidation?
 Now you might not swap out validation libraries every day but refactors are something that should happen regularly and not having to update the tests every time you clean something up will help you keep moving fast.

 ### Time for an example with code
 Lets say were developing a REST API with ASP.NET.
 We are lucky ASP.NET has excellent support for tests that target an REST API with the help of [WebApplicationFactory](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests) and [TestContainers](https://testcontainers.com/).
 With these it is relatively easy to setup an integration test.
 A simple test that tests a GET endpoint might look as simple as this: